Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 Why NYC Professionals Are Especially Vulnerable

-Excitement - yes.
-New York City is a hub of ambition, competition, and constant social comparison.
+Manhattan is a hub of ambition, competition, and constant social comparison.
 You may feel you are falling behind your peers who earn more, hold higher positions, or are seen as more successful.
 Long commutes, high rents, demanding clients, and packed schedules leave little room for rest or self-care.
 This combination creates a high-risk environment for burnout, particularly for those who are naturally conscientious, ambitious, or perfectionistic.
+This is where I come in as a burnout specialist.

 Recognizing the Signs of Burnout